fugalh/jamb/README.md

 # Synopsis
 Jamb is a stop tablet for [Aeolus](https://kokkinizita.linuxaudio.org/linuxaudio/aeolus/)

-It allows for running Aeolus "headless", i.e. with just the text UI in a disconnected terminal (e.g. using [tmux](https://github.com/tmux/tmux/wiki)), and being able to control the stops with a Launchpad Mini MK2.
+It allows for running Aeolus "headless", i.e. with just the text UI in a disconnected terminal (e.g. using [tmux](https://github.com/tmux/tmux/wiki)), and being able to control the stops with a [Launchpad Mini MK2](https://www.amazon.com/Novation-Launchpad-Compact-Controller-Ableton/dp/B00W5F3GJ0?th=1)

 It supports toggling stop tabs - up to 16 buttons in up to 4 "groups" (in Aeolus parlance) that correspond directly to the Aeolus UI.
 The bottom-right button is for general cancel, and the one above that is a MIDI panic button (turn all sound off, to cancel stuck MIDI notes).
+The button above that is the "set" button and can be used in combination with the top row of buttons ("pistons") in the same way as a traditional combination action on an organ.

 Jamb will automatically connect to Aeolus and a Launchpad Mini at startup if they're active.